 No more micro macros

 Whether you use macroalgae for nutrient export or simply because you find them to be beautiful, it can be frustrating when they won’t grow.
-Fortunately, there are just a few things to look at as you improve their culture environment.
+Fortunately, there are just a few things to look at as you improve their cultural environment.
 With the right lighting, adequate water chemistry, lots of space and few competitors, your macros will grow to be huge, lush and vibrant!